jaade0587/jaade0587/Taint Analysis/README.md

-Tracking Privacy Risks in Android Applications
+# Tracking Privacy Risks in Android Applications

-This project investigates privacy risks in Android applications through static taint analysis, focusing on how potentially sensitive data may flow from device APIs to storage or network endpoints.
-Using Amandroid, a static analysis framework for Android, a curated set of real-world APKs was analyzed to identify sources (e.g., location, microphone, device identifiers) and sinks (e.g., file system and network communication).
+This project investigates privacy risks in Android applications through **static taint analysis**, focusing on how potentially sensitive data may flow from device APIs to storage or network endpoints.
+Using **Amandroid**, a static analysis framework for Android, a curated set of real-world APKs was analyzed to identify **sources** (e.g., location, microphone, device identifiers) and **sinks** (e.g., file system and network communication).

+---

+## Project Goals

-The primary goals of the project were to:
+The primary goals of this project were to:

-Understand how Android applications handle user data at the code level
+- Understand how Android applications handle user data at the code level

-Identify potential privacy leaks through source-to-sink data flows
+- Identify potential privacy leaks through source-to-sink data flows

-Gain hands-on experience with empirical software security analysis tools
+- Gain hands-on experience with empirical software security analysis tools

---Methodology--
+---

+## Methodology

-Static Analysis Tool: Amandroid
+### Static Analysis Tool
+- **Amandroid** (Android static taint analysis framework)

+### Dataset
+- 10 Android applications
-Dataset: 10 Android applications (6 successfully analyzed due to hardware limitations)
+- 6 applications successfully analyzed due to hardware limitations

-Sources Examined:
+### Sources Examined

-Geolocation APIs
+- Geolocation APIs

-Microphone access APIs
+- Microphone access APIs

-Device identifier APIs
+- Device identifier APIs

-Sinks Examined:
+### Sinks Examined

-Local file storage
+- Local file storage

-Network communication
+- Network communication

-A custom Python script was developed to automatically parse Amandroid’s taint analysis output and categorize detected sources and sinks using predefined keyword signatures.
+A custom **Python script** was developed to automatically parse Amandroid’s taint analysis output and categorize detected sources and sinks using predefined keyword signatures.
 The results were aggregated into a summary table and visualized for comparison across applications.

---Key Findings--
+---

+## Key Findings

-No taint paths were detected from sensitive sources (location, microphone, device ID) to network sinks in the analyzed apps.
+- No taint paths were detected from sensitive sources (location, microphone, device ID) to network sinks in the analyzed applications.

-Detected taint paths primarily involved file sinks, which aligned with expected app behavior (e.g., saving user-generated content).
+- Detected taint paths primarily involved file sinks, which aligned with expected app behavior (e.g., saving user-generated content).

-Some applications showed network activity not detected by Amandroid due to obfuscation or third-party SDKs.
-These flows were identified through manual inspection of decompiled source code, highlighting limitations of static analysis tools.
+- Some applications exhibited network activity not detected by Amandroid due to code obfuscation or third-party SDK usage.
+- These additional flows were identified through manual inspection of decompiled source code, highlighting limitations of static analysis tools.

-Observed data flows were consistent with the apps’ published privacy policies and EULAs, suggesting no undisclosed or unjustified data collection.
+- Observed data flows were consistent with the applications’ published privacy policies and EULAs, suggesting no undisclosed or unjustified data collection.

---Tools & Technologies--
+---

+## Tools & Technologies

-Amandroid (static taint analysis)
+- **Amandroid** (static taint analysis)

-Python (automation, data parsing, CSV generation)
+- **Python** (automation, data parsing, CSV generation)

-Pandas (data aggregation)
+- **Pandas** (data aggregation and analysis)

-APK decompilation for manual verification
+- APK decompilation for manual verification

-Android privacy policy and EULA analysis
+- Android privacy policy and EULA analysis

---Takeaways--
+---

+## Takeaways

-This project demonstrates how static analysis can be used to assess mobile app privacy while also illustrating its limitations when dealing with obfuscated code and third-party libraries.
-Combining automated taint analysis with manual code inspection provides a more complete picture of real-world Android app behavior.
+This project demonstrates how static analysis can be used to assess mobile application privacy while also illustrating its limitations when dealing with obfuscated code and third-party libraries.
+Combining automated taint analysis with manual code inspection provides a more complete and realistic understanding of real-world Android app behavior.